root-secure/showdon/README.md

 # show don

-We highly reccomend using don in your go apps!
+We highly recommend using don in your go apps!
 Please feel free to submit pull requests.

 ```